jbmilgrom/blogg/src/post/hello-world.md

 Great.

 Medium does (did?) a great job at providing managed-blog services.
 However, it goes without saying that no finite *product* can serve the idiosyncratic needs of one person better than that person.
-Ultimately, the deterioration in Medium's services forced what would always have been an beneficial move.
+Ultimately, the deterioration in Medium's services forced what would always have been a beneficial move.
 I now have complete control over the development, presentation and distribution of my content - if Lakers colors aren't enough, well there's always automatic footnote generation with bi-directional anchor tag navigation for the obvious win.

   [^1]: How cool is this?
 I get footnote generation and bi-directional anchor tag navigation from just this markdown: